Skip to content

 What is Broad Gauge?

 When the clear distance between the inner faces of the two rails is 1.676m, then the gauge is called Broad Gauge.
-This is also known as Standard Gauge.
+This is also known as the Standard Gauge.

-What is Metre Gauge?
+What is a Metre Gauge?

-If the horizontal distance between the inner faces of two rails is 1.0 m, the gauge is called Meter Gauge.
+If the horizontal distance between the inner faces of two rails is 1.0 m, the gauge is called a Meter Gauge.

 What is the Narrow Gauge?

-When the clear distance between the inner faces of the two rails is 0.762m, the gauge is called Narrow Gauge.
+When the clear distance between the inner faces of the two rails is 0.762m, the gauge is called the Narrow Gauge.
 These gauges are mainly used for the hilly area and the place where traffic volume is low.

 Gauges in Different Country